wwidlishy/SBM4C-C-/README.md

 - implemented:
   - executable building
   - new, clean, build, rebuild options
+  - relations
 - not implemented yet:
   - building to object files
   - building to libraries (linux .lib and windows .dll)
-  - building to gnu assembly
-  - relations
+  - additional include paths per module

 ## usage
 1. creating a new project
    type `sbm new <project_path>` and finish the setup